Abortion

 Expulsion of a foetus from the womb before it is able to survive.

 The EU has no formal competence to legislate on whether to allow or ban abortion.
 However, in September 1991, the European Court of Justice decided in the case of SPUC v.
-Grogan that abortion could constitute a "service" within the meaning of Article 50 TEC in the Nice Treaty.
+Grogan that abortion could constitute a "service" within the meaning of Article 50 TEC of the Rome and Nice Treaties.

-The Advocate General proposed in the Court that abortion should be permitted in Ireland.
-At the time, the Court, after some preponderance, would not “on balance” take this radical decision.
+The Advocate-General proposed in the Court that abortion should be permitted in Ireland.
+At the time the Court, after some discussion, would not “on balance” take this radical decision.

-The article can be found in the Lisbon Treaty as Art.
-57 TFEU.
-As a result, Ireland, a member state, with strict anti-abortion laws, asked for a protocol to the Treaty of Maastricht to avoid being forced to accept free abortion.
-This protocol is repeated in the Lisbon Treaty (no 35) protecting the Irish Constitution Art.
-40.3.3
+The relevant article can be found in the Lisbon Treaty as Article 57 TFEU.
+As a result, Ireland, a member state with strict anti-abortion laws, negotiated a protocol to the Treaty of Maastricht to avoid being forced to accept abortion.
+This protocol is repeated in the Lisbon Treaty (No. 35) protecting the Irish Constitution's Article 40.3.3 from being overridden by supranational EU law.

-In December 2002, Malta obtained a similar provision during its membership negotiations.
+In December 2002 Malta obtained a similar provision during its membership negotiations.
 Poland is another member state where abortion is outlawed.
-It has established a non-binding unilateral declaration concerning abortion and public morality, annexed to its accession treaty.
+It has adopted a non-binding unilateral declaration concerning abortion and public morality, annexed to its accession treaty.

 Notes

-In July 2002, an European Parliament resolution called for legal access to abortion in both member states and candidate countries.
+In July 2002 a European Parliament resolution called for legal access to abortion in both member states and candidate countries.

 In 2008 the Council of Europe called for the right to abortion for women.

-10 February 2010 the European Parliament called for "easy access" to abortion for all women.
-The resolution is not legally binding.
+On 10 February 2010 the European Parliament called for "easy access" to abortion for all women.
+Such a resolution is not legally binding in EU law.

 Links